DSPG-2022/Local-Food-Benchmarking/docs/index.md

 \* _Retrieved report from 2016-2021
 <br>
-The indicators were computed using public data-sets obtained from different sources/agencies.
+The indicators were computed using public datasets obtained from different sources/agencies.
 Number of available years and granularity of the data varied across sources.
 Data sources for few indicators were not identified, therefore the project team could not compute the corresponding indicators.
 Detailed information about sources used can be found [here](https://iastate.box.com/s/ssxvtphr6oxq5qolqtw7fdn9936uofjo)._ [Private]

 <br>